We need a National Violence Prevention Hotline in the USA

 Yet, a great deal of violence is preventable.

-The National Violence Prevention Hotline (NVPH) proposes to provide free, confidential, expert support for people in distress and feeling compelled toward committing acts of violence in the future.
+The Violence Prevention Hotline (NVPH) proposes to provide free, confidential, expert support for people in distress and feeling compelled toward committing acts of violence in the future.
+Thinking is not a crime, yet many people contemplating violence do not know who to turn to to discuss their violent thoughts, and so they may stay isolated which can lead to further distress and thus, they may act.
+The National Violence Prevention Hotline can act as a lifeline for anyone who has violent thoughts and prevent violent acts from occurring in the future.
 It may also provide a lifeline for victims of violence who have not yet called the police and are seeking counsel regarding their situation.

 Like the National Suicide Prevention Lifeline, The National Violence Prevention Hotline seeks to staff professional counselors to take calls from people who are in distress.
 The difference is that the Violence Prevention Hotline will attempt to reach and work with people who are contemplating violent acts against others.

 The National Violence Prevention Hotline will also work with victims of violence to provide safe professional referrals, confidential education, in order to reduce the incidence of violence its harmful effects on people and communities.

 Right now, The Violence Prevention Hotline is a dream – a dream to help reduce the impact of violence on people, families, and communities.
 Will you lend your voice to supporting our cause?
 Sign our petition to create a National Violence Prevention Hotline at CHANGE.org We are hoping to share this petition with SAMSHA (the Substance Abuse Mental Health Services Administration) as well as government officials, business leaders, and other leaders in the United States.

 Violence Can Impact Anyone